Canterbury Campus Open Day

 When not attending lectures, seminars, workshops or other timetabled sessions you will continue learning through directed filmmaking activities and self-study.
 As a guide, you are expected to put in 150 hours of self-directed study and practical work for each 20 credit module.

-Self-study typically involves looking at films, practicing with the film equipment, reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.
+Self-study typically involves looking at films, practising with the film equipment, reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.

-For the major projects in Year 3, you'll work independently and in production groups under the supervision of a member of the course team.
+For the major film project in Year 3, you'll work independently and in production groups under the supervision of a member of the course team.
 It is also a chance to create a final project film which could be part of your showreel.
 You'll meet with your supervisor on a regular basis alongside your option modules and an employability module as well.

-You will be assessed using a range of methods, including reflective analysis, group project work, presentations, reflective journals, blogs and essays.
+You will be assessed using a range of methods, including reflective analysis, group project work, presentations, reflective journals and essays.
 There are no written exams.

 Our Film Production degree will help you become multi-skilled, developing your technical and creative skills to the professional level needed for entry into the film industry and wider creative industries, which is one of the most rapidly growing sectors of the UK and global economy.

 Tuition fees for all courses are payable on an annual basis, except where stated.